De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Related Work

 \subsection{Generalized Medical Image Segmentation}

 The generalization capabilities of deep neural networks have received significant attention in medical image segmentation.
 The original UNet \cite{ronneberger2015u} reveals great single-domain adaptation but is difficult to generalize unseen domains.
-Previous studies \cite{schlemper2019attention, zhou2019unet++, nam2024modality} mainly adopt multi-scale feature fusion to improve the feature representation power of models.
+Previous studies \cite{schlemper2019attention, zhou2019unet++, nam2024modality, cai2024ultra, zhao2024ultrasound} mainly adopt multi-scale feature fusion to improve the feature representation power of models.
 In addition, Cheng \textit{et al.} \cite{ouyang2022causality} utilized causality-inspired data augmentation to extend the distribution of the single-source domain during training.
 Xu \textit{et al.} \cite{xu2022adversarial} proposed an Adversarial Domain Synthesizer (ADS) to synthesize the new domains from the memorized source domain information.
 As these task-specific methods have limited model capacity, they need to be trained from scratch for each modality.
 The recent Segment Anything Model (SAM) \cite{kirillov2023_sam} took advantages of its large-scale image encoder and interactive prompts to achieve outstanding zero-shot generalization in natural image segmentation.
-In medical image segmentation, MedSAM \cite{ma2024sam_majun_nc} and SAMMI \cite{huang2024segment} collected more than 1M public medical images to fully fine-tune SAM with box and point prompts for domain generalized universal medical image segmentation.
+In medical image segmentation, MedSAM \cite{ma2024sam_majun_nc} and SAMMI \cite{huang2024segment} collected more than 1M public medical images to fully fine-tune SAM with box and point prompts for universal medical image segmentation.
 However, such methods rapidly increase data and computation costs, which are expensive and impractical in clinical scenarios.
 To mitigate the reliance on data size and computational resources during transfer learning, parameter-efficient fine-tuning techniques have been introduced in SAM.
-Specifically, Adapter has been widely used to integrate into the image encoder of SAM for the refinement of feature representation in medical imaging \cite{wu2023medsa_jinyueming, lin2023samus}.
+Specifically, the Adapter has been widely used to integrate into the image encoder of SAM for the refinement of feature representation in medical imaging \cite{wu2023medsa_jinyueming}.
 SAMed \cite{zhang2023customized_sam_liudong} concatenated Low-Rank Adaptation (LoRA) with self-attention layers of SAM to optimize the feature extraction.
-Zhong \textit{et al.} \cite{anonymous2024convolution} proposed Conv-LoRA that incorporated multiple parallel convolutional experts with LoRA to sample different feature scales.
 While beneficial, these architectures are still based on the huge ViT encoder, which is computationally expensive.
 In contrast, our approach overcomes this aforementioned challenge and illustrates superior generalization-efficiency trade-offs across a variety of medical imaging modalities.